Daniel-Aridi/object_detection/README.md

 # object_detection

-this script uses a pretrained model that has been further trained on custom images by loading the model and the newly generated wieghts for detecting costum objecs
+a base script for loading and using a tensorflow pretrained model in python for object detection